jameskaupert/learning-stuff/aws-ccp-exampro/19-governance.md

 - keeping track of configuration changes to resources
 - listing all resources within a region
 - analyzing potential security weaknesses and you need detailed historical info

+## AWS Quick Starts

+AWS Quick Starts are prebuilt templates by AWS and AWS Partners to help deploy a wide range of stacks

+Composed of 3 parts:

+1. reference architecture for the deployment
+2. AWS Cloudformation templates that automate and configure the deployment
+3. A deployment guide explaining the architecture and implementation in detail